surniaulula/wpsso-rrssb/readme.txt

 Official announcement: N/A

-Please note: This latest release includes new social sharing buttons and styles.
-You can use the new "Reload Default Styles" action button to load the latest sharing styles.
+Please note: This latest release includes new social sharing buttons and styles. **Use the "Reload Default Styles" action button on the Sharing Styles page to reload the latest default sharing styles.**

 * **New Features**
 	* Added a new "Allow for Platform" option for all social sharing buttons.
 	* Added a new "Reload Default Styles" action button on the Sharing Styles settings page.
+	* Added a new "WhatsApp" social sharing button -- Please note that the default "Allow for Platform" option value for the WhatsApp button is "Mobile Only".
 * **Improvements**
 	* *None*
 * **Bugfixes**